-The low top Vans Black Sole Authentic is constructed in a true to size form thus sticking to one's usual size is preferred.
+The low-top Vans Black Sole Authentic is constructed in a true to size form, thus sticking to one's usual size is preferred.
 Customizing the fit can be done by loosening or snugging the lace-up enclosure.
-It is a medium width unisex sneaker ranging from 3.5 to 13 including half sizes but follows the labeling of men's sizes.
-Women are advised to go down 1 1/2 sizes from their usual sizing.
+It is a unisex sneaker offered in men’s sizing.
+Women who want to cop a pair are advised to go down one a half sizes from their usual size.

 The black color of the sneaker's sole serves as a low profile outline which deviates from the standard white vulcanized sole.
 The black laces and eyelets balance the dominant hue of the sole and are coupled by an interior drenched in the same black tint.
 The sandwiching tones of the low top sneaker make the canvas upper pop to be noticed by bystanders.

 Dressing up or down is always an acceptable notion for the Vans Authentic as it blends well with almost any article of clothing.
 These women’s and men’s Vans Black Sole Authentics can capture the overall grace it showcases with numerous options for pants including joggers, skinny jeans, straight cuts, cargo, and many more.
 Pinrolling types of denim give a 360-view of the low top sneaker which, incidentally, goes well with matching high socks.

 The unisex availability of the Vans Black Sole Authentic makes it an expansive type of footwear tapping not only women’s peds but also kids’.
 For women who would want to bring out the summery-vibe in them, it is suggested to pick brighter colors like white, Jester Red, pink, Glazed Ginger, and Mineral Yellow.
 These light-toned silhouettes would best suit sundresses and skirts with no-show socks, of course.